 Making marketing department happy

-All this mumbo-jumbo made us almost forget about actually implementing the requirement – adding promotions and discounts to the syste.
+All this mumbo-jumbo made us almost forget about actually implementing the requirement – adding promotions and discounts to the system.

 Here we will define some promotions, and the “pool” of possible promotions.

 For promotions that share common logic and behavior, we can use DSL inheritance, just like with Java classes.